iden3/rollup/rollup-cli/tools/bot.md

 [TOC]

 ### Commands:
-- createwallets: Create, fund and save the wallets in files with encripted JSON format.
+- createwallets: Create, fund and save the wallets in files with encrypted JSON format.
 - deposit: Every wallet does a deposit Tx
 - send: Every wallet does a send Tx.
-Some Tx will be unvalid randomly
+Some Tx will be wrong randomly
 - doall: Make the three options above

 ### Previous configuration:
-It's necessari a configBot.json like this one:
+It's necessary a `configBot.json` like this one:
 ```
 {
  "walletFunder": "../tools/resourcesBot/walletFunder.json",